brunodpoliveira/chatbot_online_website/README.md

 REMEMBER TO PUT YOUR E-MAIL CREDENTIALS ON SEND_MAIL.PY

-Type python app.py on terminal to start it
+Type python app.py on terminal to start it locally

 A chatbot, running on python, free and open-source.